-Let TMV also be very clear the non-payment of label licensing advances through to artists is not just restricted to advances from Spotify, it goes across all digital music streaming and al-la-carte services.
+Let TMV also be very clear the non-payment of label licensing advances through to artists is not just restricted to advances from Spotify, it features across all digital music streaming and à la carte services.

-The irony in respect of this current case is that an artist is bringing their label to court to question whether they are effectively stealing from the artist.
-Yet on the flip side we continually hear from the record industry that pirates are the thieves that are destroying the industry and thus those that we the general public should be worried about.
-Well if you’re a genuine fan of a band, and The Temptations’ allegations are true, TMV would suggest that as a fan you should be equally worried about the fact labels are stealing from the artist you admire.
+The irony in respect of this current case is that an artist is bringing their label to court to answer question relating to that label effectively stealing from said artist.
+Yet on the flip side we continually hear from the record industry that pirates are the thieves we the general public should be worried about.
+Well, if you’re a genuine fan of a band TMV would suggest that as a fan you should be equally worried about the fact labels are stealing from the artists you admire.

 TMV in no way condones piracy or the illegal sharing of content in any form whatsoever.
-However we also equally abhor stealing from artists.
-Stealing is stealing folks and its time labels began practising what they have been preaching.
+However, we also equally abhor stealing from artists.
+Stealing is stealing folks and its time labels began practicing what they have been preaching.

 So instead of incurring costs for supposed “packaging” of digital products, labels are in fact receiving fees on top of astronomical advances to deliver catalogues of their artist’s rosters music to digital music services.
 Subsequently TMV can see no legal case to claim a ‘packaging’ deduction from digital downloads.

 The same goes for returns of stock.
-Please would UMG (the plaintiff in The Temptations action) inform TMV firstly of its definition of a return of stock and how it relates to digital downloads.
-Secondly we would also like to be presented with a demonstration of a digital return of stock in reference to your roster of artists.
+Please UMG (the plaintiff in The Temptations action) inform TMV firstly of a definition of a return of stock and how it relates to digital downloads.
+Secondly, we would also like to be presented with a demonstration of a digital return of stock in reference to your roster of artists.

 Moving onto the wider ramifications for the industry in respect of The Temptations case, firstly TMV are surprised other heritage artists have not yet launched similar action to that of the Temptations.
 Perhaps, they are waiting for one artist to set a precedent of sorts?
-That said, the lawyer that we spoke to in the UK is gearing up now for a case on the digital royalty on iTunes “licensing” right now.
-Also, if The Temptations do win their case than it will send shockwaves through the recorded music business.
+If The Temptations do win their case than it will send shockwaves through the recorded music business.

 Since the advent of the 21st Century labels have been licensing their catalogues to numerous digital music services displaying countless different business models.
-The fact is, as far as TMV can ascertain, no artist has ever received payment from these advances demanded by the labels to license their catalogue of artist’s music to such digital music services.
+The fact is no artist has ever received payment from these advances demanded by the labels to license their catalogue of artist’s music to such digital music services.

-So whilst labels trade on their catalogues of artist’s music to leverage extortionate advances from digital music services, it seems that they do not pay the legally owed parts to the roster of artists they used to negotiate the advance in the first place.
+So whilst labels trade on their catalogues of artists music to leverage extortionate advances from digital music services, they do not pay the legally owed parts to the roster of artists they used to negotiate the advance in the first place.
 Nice if you can get away with it.
 Yet it gets even murkier in respect of Spotify.

-First these labels trade on their roster of artist’s music without paying any advances through to said artists and then they also own a percentage of the service which has recently been valued at between $3.5 – $4 Billion dollars.
+First these labels trade on their roster of artists music without paying any advances through to said artists and then they also own a percentage of the service which has recently been valued at between $3.5 – $4 Billion dollars.
 In all between all four major labels and Merlin the independent body representing key indie labels around the world 18% of Spotify is owned by the recorded music business.
-Sounds like “double dipping” to us.